Polestar: Current and future vehicles

+Discontinued vehicles

 Performance optimisation

-Under the label Polestar Engineered, Polestar offers enhancements for Volvo cars which deliver better performance.
+Under the label Polestar Engineered, Polestar offers enhancements for Volvo cars which deliver upgraded performance.
 Examples are engine optimizations with retained warranty and unchanged fuel consumption and emissions.
 The engine optimization increases the power and torque output, varying depending on engine model.
 The response of the throttle can be modified and the character of the transmission is tweaked.

 In 2022, a special version of Polestar 2 was released as a Polestar Engineered product: the limited-production Polestar 2 BST edition 270, of which only 270 will exist.

-Upcoming cars

-The marque has announced new models debuting starting in 2022.
-This entails the introduction of the Polestar 3, followed by the 4 and 5 in the following years.
-On 25 February 2020, Polestar unveiled the Precept concept car.
-It was expected to debut at the 2020 Geneva Motor Show, however the event was cancelled due to the COVID-19 pandemic.
-It is expected to be launched in 2024 as the Polestar 5.